Gonadal dysgenesis: 46,XX gonadal dysgenesis

 46,XX gonadal dysgenesis is characteristic of female hypogonadism with a karyotype of 46,XX.
 Streak ovaries are present with non-functional tissues unable to produce the required sex steroid oestrogen.

 Low levels of oestrogen effect the HPG axis with no feedback to the anterior pituitary to inhibit the secretion of FSH and LH.

-FSH and LH are secreted at abnormal elevated levels.
-Improper levels of these hormones will cause a failure to initiate puberty, undergo menarche, and develop secondary sex characteristics.
-If sufficient functional ovarian tissue is present, limited menstrual cycles can occur.
+FSH and LH are secreted at elevated levels.
+Increased levels of these hormones will cause the body to not start puberty, not undergo menarche, and not develop secondary sex characteristics.
+If ovarian tissue is present and produces some amount of hormones, limited menstrual cycles can occur.

-The pathogenesis of 46,XX gonadal dysgenesis is unclear, as it can manifest from a variety of dysregulations.
-Interruption during ovarian development in embryogenesis can cause 46,XX gonadal dysgenesis with cases of abnormalities in the FSH receptor and mutations in steroidogenic acute regulatory protein (StAR protein) which regulates steroid hormone production.
+46,XX gonadal dysgenesis can manifest from a variety of causes.
+Interruption during ovarian development in embryogenesis can cause 46,XX gonadal dysgenesis with cases of changes in the FSH receptor and mutations in steroidogenic acute regulatory protein (StAR protein) which regulates steroid hormone production.

 46,XY gonadal dysgenesis

 46,XY gonadal dysgenesis is characteristic of male hypogonadism with karyotype 46,XY.

-In embryogenesis, the development of the male gonads is controlled by the testis determining factor located on the sex-determining region of the Y chromosome (SRY).
+In embryogenesis, the development of the male gonads is primarily controlled by the testis determining factor located on the sex-determining region of the Y chromosome (SRY).

 The male gonad is dependent on SRY and the signalling pathways initiated to several other genes to facilitate testis development.